 Why is this important?

 Our Rehabilitation Services for patients who have suffered a stroke are designed to get patients to a functional level necessary to return home and to the community.
-In 2011, our patients returned home more than five days sooner than the national average.
+In 2012, our patients returned home nearly seven days sooner than the national average.